elmohriothmane/library-management-system/README.md

 ## Build and run the container
 1. clone this repository

-2. Build the image and starting container up. docker-compose build --build
+2. Build the image and starting container up:

+        docker-compose build